How pension contributions work

 - 11.94% of your salary above the YMPE

-Your contribution includes a portion (1.53 per cent for most members, 1.95 per cent for members in Group 5) that is transferred to a fund called the inflation adjustment account.
+Your contribution includes a portion that is transferred to a fund called the inflation adjustment account.

 This account is used to pay for cost-of-living adjustments, or COLA, on current retiree pensions.
-COLA is not guaranteed but, once granted, becomes part of your basic pension.
+COLA is not guaranteed but, once granted, becomes part of your lifetime pension.

 You may also be contributing to a special agreement.